One of the most exciting features listed in our What’s Next plan for 2018, Live View Website Tracking, is now available to all of our users.

 Here, you’ll get to know in real-time exactly what your visitors are doing on your pages—without needing to install complicated coding on your store or paying expensive prices for yet another app.

-You’ll get all the information included in your Omnisend trial, free plan or Premium subscription.
+You’ll get all the information included in your Omnisend trial, free plan, Standard or Pro subscription.

 Let’s look at how you can use it to improve your sales.

 Boost your sales with Live View website tracking, abandonment automation, powerful segmentation, beautiful popups and much more.
 Get your 14-day obligation-free trial now.

 When you use Live View to see what your visitors are doing in your store in real time, you’ll be able to see what products are the most popular—and the ones that aren’t very successful.